irajs/DASH-IF-IOP/90-Security.inc.md

 1. [[#CPS-activation-workflow|Activate the selected DRM system and configure it to decrypt content.]]
     * During activation, [[#CPS-license-request-workflow|acquire any missing content keys and the licenses that govern their use]].

+A client also needs to take observations at runtime to detect the need for different content keys to be used (e.g. in live services that change the content keys periodically) and to detect content keys becoming unavailable (e.g. due to expiration of access rights).

 This chapter defines the recommended DASH client workflows for interacting with DRM systems in these aspects.
 It is assumed that the platform implements an API similar to [[encrypted-media|W3C Encrypted Media Extensions (EME)]].

 ### Selecting the DRM system ### {#CPS-selection-workflow}

-The MPD describes how content is encrypted, with the `default_KID` values identifying the content keys required for playback, and optionally provides the default DRM system configuration together with a list of candidate DRM systems in the form of `ContentProtection` descriptors.
+The MPD describes how content is encrypted, with the `default_KID` values identifying the content keys required for playback, and optionally provides the default [=DRM system configuration=] for one or more [=DRM systems=] via `ContentProtection` descriptors.

 <div class="example">
 An adaptation set encrypted with a key identified by `34e5db32-8625-47cd-ba06-68fca0655a72` using the `cenc` encryption scheme.